lin380/coursebook/docs/03-understanding-data.md

 First a distinction is made between populations and samples, the latter being a intentional and subjective selection of observations from the world which attempt to represent the population of interest.
 The result of this process is known as a corpus.
 Whether developing a corpus or selecting an existing a corpus it is important to vet the sampling frame for its applicability and viability as a resource for a given research project.

-Once a viable corpus is identified, then that corpus is converted into a derived dataset which adopts the 'tidy' dataset format where each column is a variable, each row is an observation, and the intersection of columns and rows contain values.
+Once a viable corpus is identified, then that corpus is converted into a derived dataset which adopts the tidy dataset format where each column is a variable, each row is an observation, and the intersection of columns and rows contain values.
 This derived dataset serves to establish the base informational relationships from which your research will stem.

 The derived dataset will most likely require transformations including normalization, recoding, generation, and/ or merging to enhance the usefulness of the information to analysis.
 An analysis dataset is the result of this process.

-Although covered at the end of this chapter, documentation should be implemented at each stage of the process.
+Finally, documentation should be implemented at each stage of the analysis project process.
 Employing a programmatic approach establishes documentation of the implementation steps but the motivation behind the decisions taken and the content of the corpus data and datasets generated also need documentation to ensure transparent and reproducible research.

 <!--